 Our preliminary research then turned our attention to implementing effective intervention programs for those impacted by trauma.

 A 2016 review examined journal articles, program evaluations and exploration studies where all participants had experienced trauma as a child.
 The review found positive aspects when working with horses and concluded that children and adolescents gained valuable skills from this type of activity.
-With those skills, children and adolescents can overcome the effects of early trauma and stress-related illness.
+With those skills, children and adolescents could overcome the effects of early trauma and stress-related illness.

-We trialed private, small and large group children’s programs run by qualified instructors – mental health, Equine-Assisted Therapy (EAT) and Equine-Assisted Learning (EAL) practitioners – and those without a qualification/s but had experience with horses and mentoring.
+We trialled private, small and large group children’s programs run by qualified instructors – mental health, Equine-Assisted Therapy (EAT) and Equine-Assisted Learning (EAL) practitioners – and those without a qualification/s but had experience with horses and mentoring.